dippyshere/stw-daily/README.md

 * Python (Tested with 3.8.5)
 * Discord.py
 * Requests
+* psutil (only used for some statistics.
+It is not essential to the functionality of the bot and can/should be removed
 * An account with campaign access (Save the world)

 ## How to start the bot